inet-framework/inet/doc/src/users-guide/ch-transport.rst

 The :ned:`Sctp` module implements the Stream Control Transmission Protocol (SCTP).
-Like TCP, SCTP provides reliable ordered data delivery over an ureliable network.
+Like TCP, SCTP provides reliable ordered data delivery over an unreliable network.
 The most prominent feature of SCTP is the capability of transmitting multiple streams of data at the same time between two end points that have established a connection.